HeartOfGold523/sfl_scientific/README.md

 # Any Figma Designs?

-For the purpose of this project, I quickly spun up my own Wireframe you find here: https://www.figma.com/file/cGgiY4Uhmi01BMOG5PqSiB/SFL-Scientific?node-id=0%3A1
+For the purpose of this project, I quickly spun up my own Wireframe you can find here: https://www.figma.com/file/cGgiY4Uhmi01BMOG5PqSiB/SFL-Scientific?node-id=0%3A1

 # How do I set up the project locally?